Azadirachta indica: Pest and disease control

 Neem is used as an insecticide, providing a natural alternative to synthetic pesticides.
 The active ingredient is azadirachtin.
 Neem seeds are ground into powder that is soaked overnight in water and sprayed on the crop.
 To be effective, it must be applied repeatedly, at least every ten days.
 In addition to directly killing insects, neem acts as an anti-feedant, repellent, and egg-laying deterrent and thus protects the crop from damage.
 The insects starve and die within a few days.
 Neem also suppresses the subsequent hatching of their eggs.
 Neem-based fertilizers have been effective against southern armyworm.
 Neem cake may be used as a fertilizer.
 Silver nanoparticles made from the bark and leaves of A. indica were also highly effective at killing first- and fourth-stage Culex quinquefasciatus mosquito larvae, but they worked less well against the pupae and adult mosquitoes.

+Neem gum

+Neem gum is a natural resin extracted from the Neem tree, and is used as a bulking agent and for pharmaceutical applications, including as a tablet binder, slow-release agent, and film coating.
+It is also used in silk dyeing.